BudEcosystem/code-millenials/README.md

 ### Important Note

-- **Bias, Risks, and Limitations:** Magicoders may sometimes make errors, produce misleading contents, or struggle to manage tasks that are not related to coding.
+- **Bias, Risks, and Limitations:** Model may sometimes make errors, produce misleading contents, or struggle to manage tasks that are not related to coding.